SELF-Technology/self-chain-public/docs/Roadmap/Developer Incentives.md

 **Secure Document Storage and Sharing**

-- Store documents on the blockchain with encryption, share securely via the messenger, and use AI to organize them.
+- Store documents on the blockchain with encryption, share securely via SELF Messenger, and use SELF AI to organise them.

-**Decentralized Freelance Marketplace**
+**Decentralised Freelance Marketplace**

-- A platform where freelancers and clients connect, with smart contracts managing payments and the AI matching skills, using the messenger for communication.
+- A platform where freelancers and clients connect, with smart contracts managing payments and the AI matching skills, using SELF Messenger for communication.

 **Decentralised Finance Applications**

-- Access decentralised finance appliations directly through the SELF app.
+- Access decentralised finance applications directly through the SELF app.

 **Footprint - Next Generation Social Media**

-SELF will be working on behalf of each user, connecting two or more SELF’s together creates new opportunities including:
+SELF will be working on behalf of each user, connecting two or more SELFs creates new opportunities, including:

 - The ability to assist in planning collaborative adventures and journeys.